 B2B :

 This stands for “business-to-business.”
-It mean one company sells its product or service to another company.
+It means one company sells its product or service to another company.

 SaaS :